Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Disney provides suggested tip amounts for the crew members who will assist you throughout the week: your server (takes your food orders for each dinner), assistant server (takes your drink orders at each dinner and delivers the food), head server (in charge of the overall dinner experience, special dietary requests and special occasions), and stateroom host/hostess (takes care of your room).
 As on all cruise lines, tips are the primary source of income for people working in these positions.

 An automatic gratuity is added to all beverages ordered in bars and lounges; soft drinks, alcoholic beverages and bottled water from room service; and alcoholic beverages/smoothies/bottled water ordered in the dining room.
+There will also be a line where you can add an additional tip at your discretion.

 Skip the talks, except for the nature talks on the Alaska cruises, which can be excellent.
 The shopping talk is just a “rah-rah” for certain shops that are paying a marketing fee, and you might get a few coupons for free (junky) souvenirs.
 Both the shopping and disembarkation talks are replayed on the television repeatedly.
 Don’t waste your vacation time attending these lectures in person.